manish-gemini/cicd-test/Customer/KIT/appOrbitDeploy/README.md

 # Updating Chef Server

- In case chef server need to be update, the following command needs to be executed. bash <(curl -s http://repos.apporbit.com/install/appOrbitKit/install.sh deploychef)
+ In case chef server need to be updated, the following command needs to be executed. bash <(curl -s http://repos.apporbit.com/install/appOrbitKit/install.sh deploychef)